Steins-fr/synchronous-chess/README.md

 **Important: The website is only in French for the moment!**

-The demo version has not a working chess board yet.
-The initial goal was to create a proof of concept about WebRTC networks.
-A minimal working chat has been developed.
-Follow this [link](https://sc-staging.steins.fr/simple-chat) for the demo.

-In the demo, you can choose either to create a chat room or join an existing one.
+In the demo, you can choose either to create a room or join an existing one.

-The room creator is the host, if he leave the chat, the participants can continue to discuss but no-one can join anymore.
+The room creator is the host, if he leave the room, the participants can continue to interact but no-one can join anymore.

+### Synchronous Chess demo

+The host is the white player and the first joining participant is the black player.
+The others are just spectators.

+Drag & Drop a piece to validate a move.
+The registered move will be displayed with two green cells: the origin and the destination.
+When both players has played, both moves will be played.

+For the Synchronous Chess rules, please refer to [this website](http://www.hexenspiel.de/engl/synchronous-chess/).

+### Chat demo

-Other words: In the available demo, you have to click on the send button for sending the message.
+A simple chat demo with ping displayed between peers.
+For the moment, you have to click on the send button for sending the message.
 The `Enter` key is not supported.
 The displayed errors are generics, this need some more works.

 ## **Application**